plone/training/chapter05.rst

     * collective.plonetruegallery

 Usually, one enters the eggs by adding one more line per egg into the configuration.
-You must write the egg name indented, this way buildout understands that the current line is part of the last variable and not a new variable.
+You must write the egg name indented, this way Buildout understands that the current line is part of the last variable and not a new variable.

 .. sourcecode:: bash